IzzyLerman/lstm-stock-price-predictor/README.md

 ## Input Features

-During preprocessing, 8 technical indicators (TI) are calculated from historical OHLC stock price data to using a look-back period of 14 days.
+During preprocessing, 8 technical indicators (TI) are calculated from historical OHLC stock price data.
+Unless otherwise specified, TIs are calculated using a look-back period of 14 days.
 These TIs along with the closing price of the stock are used as the features for each example sequence in the training set.

 $C_t$--closing price on date $t$, $H_t$--highest price, $L_t$--lowest price, $n$--look-back period